puppetlabs/puppet-docs/source/puppet/4.1/_environment_conf_settings.md

-In this version of Puppet, the environment.conf file is only allowed to override five settings:
+In this version of Puppet, the environment.conf file is only allowed to override four settings:

 * `modulepath`
 * `manifest`